DamnScallion/Visionary-Unicorns-Project/README.md

 # 🚀Visionary-Unicorns-Project
-### Contain original Penguins vs Turtles dataset from Kaggle in the data fold
+### Contain original Penguins vs Turtles dataset from Kaggle in the data/original folder
 ### https://www.kaggle.com/datasets/abbymorgan/penguins-vs-turtles

 # 🔥Project Migration / Integrate all in one